Originally published in 2017; updated 10/2019

 In every church started by the Apostles in the first century men were appointed as shepherds to feed Christ’s people on the truth and to guard them from false teaching and prophets.
 They were to do this by exhorting in sound doctrine and refuting those who contradict (Titus 1:9; I Tim.
 6:12; Matthew 24:9-11; II Peter 2:1-3; Acts 14:21-23; 20:17-32; I Tim., II Tim.; Galatians 1:6-10; 2 Cor.
 10; II Thess.
 2:8-12).
 Since the members of Pueblo West Baptist Church have called me to be their shepherd, feeding them on the truth already revealed, and guarding them from false teaching is part of my job.

 Therefore, when several women in PWBC expressed concern several years ago about what was being taught by Beth Moore in our women’s Bible studies, it was not unfitting to examine Moore’s teaching.

-In our day, holding forth doctrine with clarity as applicable to all is not popular; nebulous feelings about God’s presence are.
+In our day, holding forth doctrine with clarity as applicable to all is not popular; individualized spirituality is.
 Yet the apostle Paul admonishes those in leadership in the local church to pay close attention to doctrine, to be rightly dividing the word of truth (I Tim 4:16; II Tim 2:14).
 To be able to do that means there is a final and sufficient source of authority by which one can discern error from truth.
 This source, Paul says, is the Scriptures.
 Visions, voices, angelic visitations are warned against not promoted.
 Rather, he and the other writers of the New Testament explicitly state it is the written word of God that is fully adequate to bring people to saving faith in Jesus Christ and guide them through life in a way that honors Him (II Tim.
 3:14-4:5; Col. 2:18; Heb.
 1:1-4; 2:1-4; Gal.
 1:6-10).